LMihaelaP/ModelMismatchPaper/README.md

 Main script to run is Run_ModelLetterNo, e.g. Run_ModelA.

-Results for sinthetic data are for 1 vessel (MPA), 3 vessels and 21 vessels.
+Results for synthetic data are for 1 vessel (MPA), 3 vessels and 21 vessels.
 Their main script also starts with Run_*.